 - Your monkey’s story

 - Discounted entry fee to our Monkey Sanctuary

-Pablo is our eldest woolly monkey and, like Lily and Ollie, is a direct descendant of Jessie, one of the very first monkeys we cared for.
+Pablo is our eldest woolly monkey and, like Lily, is a direct descendant of Jessie, one of the very first monkeys we cared for.
 He was born at the Sanctuary in January 1994 and in that time has seen an awful lot change!
 From our days as "The Woolly Monkey Sanctuary" where his large family dominated the land, to our modern Rescue Centre that is a home for life to four different primate species with a strict non-breeding policy, Pablo has seen it all!
-He now lives with nephew Ollie and niece Lily and continues to be a gentle and affirming soul to his family.
+He now lives with his niece, Lily, and continues to be a gentle and affirming soul.
 He is often found in the highest tree-tops of the 'Trees' enclosure where he enjoys climbing and leaping.
 Pablo is very noble and confident, and is a reliable friend to other monkeys.

 Woolly monkeys are endangered in their homelands in South America and are at great risk as they are highly specialised monkeys designed to live in the rainforest canopy.
 They are highly susceptible to environmental changes and therefore deforestation, one of the largest problems in the Amazon in South America, has a huge and devastating impact on their population numbers.
 Woolly monkeys were very fashionable in the 1960s and 70s as pets and this trade once again dealt their species a heavy blow in terms of population sizes and distributions.
 The method of capture (which is still the same today) was to shoot at colonies of monkeys, selling the dead adults as bush meat and the babies as pets.

 The trade in woolly monkeys in Europe is now illegal, however they are still kept as pets (often illegally) in South America.